 #3 – Good time management

 This freelancing skill is something that many new freelancers (myself included at the beginning) struggle with.
 I worked long hours and then wondered why I felt burnt out.

-I soon realized that working an 8 hour day as a freelancer was different than 8 hours as an employee.
+I soon realized that working an 8-hour day as a freelancer was different than 8 hours as an employee.
 Some studies estimate that office workers are only productive for around 3 hours a day.
 When I started my freelance business I was clocking 8 billable hours a day!
 This was solid work time!
 I was super productive — and also burning out.

 Then there was all the other admin stuff I needed to do.
 Good time management is an essential freelancing skill as you develop your business.

-Your customers will need a certain amount of your time in order for you to provide the services they’ve purchased.
-Your business will also need time for you to do things like setting up and sending invoices, bookkeeping, researching new clients, pitching new clients.
+Your clients will need a certain amount of your time in order for you to provide the services they’ve purchased.
+Your business will also need time for you to do things like setting up and sending invoices, bookkeeping, researching new clients, and pitching new clients.
 And then, you’ll also need a life!